bikeshaving/crank/website/guides/02-elements.md

 ```

 ### Children
 As with HTML, Crank elements can have contents, placed between its opening and closing tags.
-These contents are referred to as *children*.
-Because elements can have children which are also elements, they form a nested tree of nodes which we call the *element tree*.
+These contents are referred to as the element’s *children.* Because elements can have children which are also elements, they form a tree of nodes which we call the *element tree*.

 ```jsx
 const list = (